-Applications should be made on the form available below, with decisions made throughout the year while funds last; the first deadline for applications being 30 April 2021.
+Applications should be made on the form available below, with decisions made throughout the year while funds last; the next deadline for applications being 30 June 2021.
 Grants are made on the recommendation of the Grants and Awards Committee.

 NB: With many thanks to the family of Dr Euan MacKie, who are making this very welcome grant fund available.
 They welcome any further contributions to increase the size of grant available each year.
 If you are interested in contributing please contact Andrea Kaszewski, the Fellowship and Development Manager of the Society (firstname.lastname@example.org).

 An obituary for Dr MacKie is available here.

 Detailed grant notes and regulations are available with the application form below – please ensure you read these thoroughly before applying for a grant.

 Scientific analyses will be conducted by the SUERC and cost the following: